Hidden Cities: Shaping Public Health

-- Upon completion, participants will be able to better understand how the greatest share of health problems in rapidly urbanizing contexts is attributable to living and working conditions such as poor and overcrowded housing, lack of access to clean water and decent sanitation, and, what architects can do to help.
+- Understand how the greatest share of health problems in rapidly urbanizing contexts is attributable to living and working conditions such as poor and overcrowded housing, lack of access to clean water and decent sanitation, and, what architects can do to help.

-- Upon completion, participants will be able to better understand how many cities face the threats of infectious diseases thriving when people are crowded together and, also, increasing chronic diseases caused by unhealthy lifestyles which are facilitated by urban life, tobacco use, unhealthy diets, physical inactivity and harmful use of alcohol.
+- Understand how many cities face the threats of infectious diseases thriving when people are crowded together and, also, increasing chronic diseases caused by unhealthy lifestyles which are facilitated by urban life, tobacco use, unhealthy diets, physical inactivity and harmful use of alcohol.

-- Upon completion, participants will be able to better understand how the World Health Organization and United Nations Human Settlements Program are working to convey how certain city dwellers suffer disproportionately form a wide range of diseases and heal
+- Understand how the World Health Organization and United Nations Human Settlements Program are working to convey how certain city dwellers suffer disproportionately form a wide range of diseases and heal

-- Upon completion, participants will be able to better understand how acting on urban health inequities requires the involvement of organized communities and all levels of government - local, regional and national - and how solutions often lie beyond the health sector, and require the engagement of architects and planners.
+- Understand how acting on urban health inequities requires the involvement of organized communities and all levels of government - local, regional and national - and how solutions often lie beyond the health sector, and require the engagement of architects and planners.